The logo for Stephenson and Fleming, LLP. It features a monogram of the letters SF and includes the description "Attorneys and Counselors at Law".

 Adoption Facilitator

 Jamie has spent her entire career dedicated to the field of child welfare in North Carolina, with a heart for families involved in adoption and foster care.
-Before her current role, Jamie served as the Program Manager for Adoption Services for the NC Division of Social Services.
-This work involved managing multiple programs within the spectrum of adoption services, ranging from adoption law and policy to adoptive family recruitment/retention.
-She also oversaw the Adoption Review and Indexing program, Post Adoption Services, and Post Adoption Search programs.
-Prior to working for the state, Jamie served as both an Adoption Social Worker and the Placement Supervisor for Chatham County DSS.
-There she supervised all foster and adoptive home recruitment, licensing, training programs, and adoption programs.
+She began her career as a social worker and supervisor for Chatham County DSS.
+After that, Jamie served as the Program Manager for Adoption Services for the NC Division of Social Services.
+This work involved managing multiple programs within the spectrum of foster care and adoption services, ranging from adoption law and policy to foster and adoptive family diligent recruitment and retention, as well as post permanency support services.

 Two strong female attorneys stand together for a photo near the Orange County, NC courthouse.